bhashyanth-arch/Attendance-Management-System/README.md

-# Attendance Management System
+# Student Attendance Management System

 ## Project Description

-This project is a Python-based Attendance Management System developed as a mini project.
+This project is a Python-based Student Attendance Management System developed as a mini project.
 It helps maintain student attendance records digitally and provides attendance analysis.

 ## Features